 In a context of rapid and significant changes in technology, the Bank has made sure that its services are accessible anytime and anywhere through a number of channels.
 The integration of all channels, physical and virtual, enables continuous bank-customer dialogue and ensures an excellent user experience thanks to simplified processes and more efficient and effective communications.

-With 10.3 million multi-channel customers in Italy, Intesa Sanpaolo is the country's first digital bank.
-During the year 5.9 million customers connected at least once to the new App.
-Intesa Sanpaolo Mobile allows simplicity and security, as well as wide flexibility of use.
+With 12.9 million multi-channel customers in Italy (96% of the total), Intesa Sanpaolo is the country's first digital bank.
+Aabout 8.1 million customers using the Intesa Sanpaolo App in 2021.
 Inside it, XME Wallet is the digital wallet of Intesa Sanpaolo that allows customers to manage online payments, to organize documents and loyalty cards with the smartphone.

 On the foreign perimeter, the DigiCal program (digital channels - physical branches, digital channels and branches) has continued, aimed at strengthening the integration between the physical and digital channels.

 In recent years both the new website and the Mobile APP have been developed according to criteria of full accessibility.
 For this reason, we have collaborated and verified the two channels by a specialized company in the sector (ASPHI Onlus Foundation) and we collaborate permanently with a group of our blind colleagues.